anfindsen/CorrelationEqCausation/docs/index.markdown

 * Recall 0.4375
 * F1-score 0.271

-While these numbers do not jump off the screen, this model could be used with relative accuracy to predict what actor or actress will next be nominated for an oscar.
+While these numbers do not jump off the screen, this model could be used with relative accuracy to predict what actor or actress will next be nominated for an Oscar.
 This specific model would catch 43.75% of the movies before they get nominated, but would only be right 20% of the time.

 Extracting the highest feature importance gives us the table: